12 & Under Travel Program Frequently Asked Questions (FAQ)

 Is participation in BAC Recreation required for a BAC Travel Team?

-- Yes.
-Participation in the BAC recreation program is required for Travel and All Star teams.
+- NO. Participation in the BAC recreation program is required for All Star teams but is optional and highly recommended for Travel Teams.

 What is the duration of the season?